How can I write background information effectively?

 5. Edit Carefully

 Finally, as with all aspects of essay writing and academic assessments in general, an effective writer should always remember to edit and proofread their work carefully.
 Although even experienced writers make occasional typos and produce minor errors, non-native speakers of English also often make mistakes with other aspects of the language – such as word forms or subject-verb agreement.
 With this in mind, try to make sure that you, and perhaps also a peer, look carefully over your writing before the final submission deadline.

-To highlight more clearly to you what might happen if the five tips we’ve outlined above are not followed, we’ve provided below a modified version of our Lesson 1 background information.
+To highlight more clearly to you what might happen if the five tips we’ve outlined above are not followed, we’ve provided below a modified version of our Chapter 1 background information.
 This modified example demonstrates ineffective background that lacks sources, concision, specificity, relevance and careful editing: